 Steve Demme and his wife Sandra have been married since 1979.
-They have been blessed with four sons, three lovely daughters-in-law, and five special grandchildren.
+They have been blessed with four sons, three lovely daughters-in-law, and six special grandchildren.
+Their fourth son has Down Syndrome and lives with them in Lititz, PA

-Steve has served in full or part time pastoral ministry for many years after graduating from Gordon-Conwell Theological Seminary.
+With God's help, Steve has been seeking first the Kingdom since graduating from Grove City College and Gordon-Conwell Theological Seminary.
 He is the creator of Math-U-See and the founder of Building Faith Families.